Learning Asymmetric and Local Features in Multi-Dimensional Data through Wavelets with Recursive Partitioning

 \subsection{Image reconstruction using ImageNet data}

-Using the same ImageNet data as in Section~\ref{sec:energy}, we compare our method with eight existing wavelet and non-wavelet approaches with available software: 1-dimensional Haar denoising operated on vectorized observation~\citep{Johnstone+Silverman:05} or 1D-Haar, translation-invariant 2D Haar estimation~\citep{Wil+Now:04} or TI-2D-Haar, shape-adaptive Haar wavelets~\citep{fryzlewicz2016shah} or SHAH, adaptive weights smoothing~\citep{polzehl2000adaptive} or AWS, Bayesian smoothing method using the Chinese restaurant process~\citep{Li+Ghosal:14} or CRP, coarse-to-fine wedgelet~\citep{Cas+:04} or Wedgelet, nonparametric Bayesian dictionary learning proposed by~\cite{Zhou+:12} or BPFA, and the conventional running median method or RM.
+We use 100 test images randomly chosen from the ImageNet dataset~\citep{deng2009imagenet} to evaluate selected methods in reconstructing images of various structures.
+ImageNet is originally used for large-scale visual recognition in the community of computer vision, and we here use its Fall 2011 release (consisting of 14,197,122 urls).
+We compare our method with eight existing wavelet and non-wavelet approaches with available software: 1-dimensional Haar denoising operated on vectorized observation~\citep{Johnstone+Silverman:05} or 1D-Haar, translation-invariant 2D Haar estimation~\citep{Wil+Now:04} or TI-2D-Haar, shape-adaptive Haar wavelets~\citep{fryzlewicz2016shah} or SHAH, adaptive weights smoothing~\citep{polzehl2000adaptive} or AWS, Bayesian smoothing method using the Chinese restaurant process~\citep{Li+Ghosal:14} or CRP, coarse-to-fine wedgelet~\citep{Cas+:04} or Wedgelet, nonparametric Bayesian dictionary learning proposed by~\cite{Zhou+:12} or BPFA, and the conventional running median method or RM.
 We apply the cycle spinning technique to remove visual artifacts in image reconstruction~\citep{Coi+Don:95, Li+Ghosal:15} for the methods of WARP, 1D-Haar, SHAH, AWS, CRP, Wedgelet and RM, by averaging 121 local shifts (a step size up to 5 pixels in each direction).
 TI-2D-Haar is translation invariant and BPFA includes cycle spinning based on patches, and thus no additional cycle spinning is needed for these two methods.
 For each method, we calculate the mean squared error (MSE) and mean absolute error (MAE) to measure its accuracy, and time each method based on one replication ran on MacBook Pro with 2.7 GHz Intel core i7 CPU and 16GB RAM.